rapidsai/cudf/docs/cudf/source/developer_guide/errors.md

 ## Handling libcudf Exceptions

-Currently all libcudf expcetions are `cudf::logic_error` type which inherits `std::logic_error`.
+Currently libcudf raises `cudf::logic_error` and `cudf::cuda_error`.
-By default the error type is mapped to `RuntimeError` in python.
+By default these error types is mapped to `RuntimeError` in python.
-The `what()` message should be ignored in python level and not used to determine the error raised from libcudf.
+The `what()` message should be ignored in python level and not used to determine the error type raised from libcudf.

 The projected roadmap for libcudf is to diversify the exceptions types on different invalid inputs.
 Cython maps all standard exception types to python error types,